 |87/5/9 mcg||1 inhaler||£79.00|

 Trimbow is a triple therapy inhaler.
 That means it contains three different medications in combination.
-It is used for the treatment of chronic obstructive pulmonary disease (COPD).
-Many patients with COPD have to take several different inhalers, so combining all three in one inhaler is much more convenient for the patient.
+It is used for the treatment of asthma.
 Trimbow can also be used with a spacer, to make inhalation easier.

-Trimbow is used for the treatment of moderate to severe COPD.
+Trimbow is used for the treatment of asthma and is sometimes prescribed for moderate to severe COPD.
 There are two key subtypes of COPD: emphysema and chronic bronchitis.
 Trimbow is used to treat the symptoms of both types.

 Trimbow works in three different ways, as it contains three different ingredients:

-These three medications all help to reduce the symptoms of COPD, making it easier to breathe.
+These three medications all help to reduce the symptoms of asthma, making it easier to breathe.

 You can use Trimbow for asthma, although generally it would only be prescribed if you have tried other inhalers containing medications known as LABAs (Formeterol, Salmeterol etc.).
 If these inhalers and a corticosteroid inhaler are not enough to control your asthma symptoms, Trimbow may be an option for you.

-Trimbow helps to alleviate the symptoms of COPD.
-It is not a cure and it will not slow the progression of the disease, but it can help to alleviate breathing difficulties associated with COPD.
+Trimbow helps to alleviate the symptoms of asthma.
+It is sometimes prescribed for COPD, although it is not a cure and it will not slow the progression of the disease, but it can help to alleviate breathing difficulties associated with COPD.
 There is currently no cure for COPD, but quitting smoking can dramatically slow the progression of the disease.

 Trimbow contains different active ingredients, with different effects.
 The formoterol and glycopyrronium are a type of medication known as bronchodilators.
 This means that they allow your airways to relax and widen.
 You should experience these effects within just a few minutes of taking Trimbow.
 These effects should last for approximately 12 hours, this is why it is usually recommended that you take Trimbow in the morning and the evening.
 Alongside this, there is also beclometasone, a corticosteroid.
 Corticosteroids help to prevent your symptoms.
 It can take 1 to 3 weeks to have any noticeable effects and can take up to 3 months for the beclometasone to have its full effect.